salaboy/zeebe-k8s-getting-started/README.md

-# Zeebe on k8s with HELM Getting Started Guide
+# Zeebe on Kubernetes
-This repository contains some files for the Zeebe on Kubernetes Getting Started Guide.
+This repository contains the links to get an example application with Zeebe running inside a Kubernetes Cluster.
+This example also includes an example Workflow Definition and links to a Zeebe Worker based on Spring Boot.
+This example also includes the use of the Zeebe Modeler and the `zbctl` command line tool.

 ![Zeebe on K8s](imgs/zeebe-on-k8s.png)

 # Pre Requisites